Chanakya (2019 film)

 The film follows an undercover agent named Arjun, who races against time to rescue his teammates after they are kidnapped by a Pakistani terrorist named Sohail.
-Disavowed by his own agency after his cover gets blown, he sets out on the rescue operation in Karachi and enlists the help of another RAW agent Zubeida to accomplish the mission.
+Disavowed by his agency after his cover gets blown, he sets out on the rescue operation in Karachi.
+He enlists the help of another RAW agent Zubeida to accomplish the mission.

-Chanakya was released theatrically on 5 October 2019.
+Chanakya was released theatrically on Friday, 4 October 2019.

 Plot

-In order to catch Abdul Salim, the right hand of India's most wanted terrorist Ibrahim Qureshi, the RAW chief Kulkarni recruits agent Arjun and his team.
-Once Salim arrives at the spot, Arjun and his teammates eliminate all the guards and manage to take Salim in their custody.
-In the meanwhile, Arjun resumes his life as a banker named Ramakrishna and learns from Kulkarni that Salim would be shifted to prison as per the orders.
+To catch Abdul Salim, the right hand of India's most wanted terrorist Ibrahim Qureshi, the RAW chief Kulkarni recruits agent Arjun and his team.
+Once Salim arrives at the spot, Arjun and his teammates eliminate all the guards and take Salim into their custody.
+Meanwhile, Arjun resumes his life as a banker named Ramakrishna and learns from Kulkarni that Salim will be shifted to prison as per the orders.
 Arjun warns him not to do so, fearing that there might be an attempt to rescue him.
 Nevertheless, Salim is dispatched in a police van accompanied by other vehicles.
 However, masked shooters from a chopper attack the cars and free Salim.
 Once he boards the chopper, the attackers are revealed to be Arjun and his teammates.
 Feeling Salim is not needed since his existence would be a threat to the nation's security, Arjun shoots him.

 Later, when Arjun is on a date with his girlfriend Aishwarya, he is attacked by some goons, and a fight ensues, resulting in Arjun learning about the capture of his teammates.
-The kidnapper is none other than Sohail, the son of Ibrahim Qureshi's.
-He challenges Arjun to come to Karachi and rescue his teammates, due to which Arjun seeks the help from his agency but is disavowed due to his cover getting blown.
-He uses his own resources to get himself into Pakistan, where he meets a RAW agent named Zubeida.
+The kidnapper is none other than Sohail, the son of Ibrahim Qureshi.
+He challenges Arjun to come to Karachi and rescue his teammates, due to which Arjun seeks help from his agency but is disavowed due to his cover getting blown.
+He uses his resources to get himself into Pakistan, where he meets a RAW agent named Zubeida.
 Together, they plant CCTV cameras on Sohail's route to learn of his destination.
 Realizing that there is no signal whenever his vehicles pass, Arjun believes the traffic police commissioner to be getting information about Sohail's destination.
 Zubeida gets the commissioner engaged at a bar and helps Arjun digitally acquire the officer's fingerprints and voice activation to unlock his laptop.
 The officer learns of someone sneaking in and rushes back but in vain.